Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

   Criteria are not set in stone.
 Instances well-known for causing significant problems for many other instances, particularly for instances run by and for marginalized groups, may be added.

 [`tier1.csv`](https://seirdy.one/pb/tier1.csv)
 : Identical to `tier0.csv`, except with the addition of some instances that I believe require an admin to make a more informed decision, or at least be aware of should they abstain from moderating.
 Either they are contentious entries or have detailed context I can't distill into a few pithy sentences like other entries.
+Entries of lower severity may also end up here.

 All lists, just like all my content on seirdy.one, are CC-BY-SA licensed.
 Feel free to use them in your own projects accordingly.